obedvazquez056-ai/CS2450/journal.md

 Date: 09/19/2025
 This week we learned about merging branches and the process of dealing with merge conflicts.
 We also talked coding algorithms and how they are used by watching a video.
 I really enjoyed the class activity we did as a class sorting the alphabet.
 We also learned about diagrams.

+Date: 09/26/2025
+This week we learned about making impactful presentations.
+The 3 big points were: the audience, goals, and design design principles.
+I found it interesting how big leters and colors draw the attention first.
+We also started making our own presentation for our project.